adyanth/cloudflare-operator/docs/configuration.md

   # cloudflared configuration
   fallbackTarget: http_status:404           # The default service to point cloudflared to.
 Defaults to http_status:404
-  image: cloudflare/cloudflared:2022.3.1    # Image to run.
-Used for running an up-to-date image.
-Can be swapped out to an arm based image if needed
+  podSpec:                                  # Overwrite any fields of the generated pod spec for cloudflared
+    containers:
+      - image: cloudflared:latest           # Overwrite image to be used
   noTlsVerify: false                        # Disables the TLS verification to backend services globally
   originCaPool: homelab-ca                  # Secret containing CA certificates to trust.
 Must contain tls.crt to be trusted globally and optionally other certificates (see the caPool service annotation for usage)
   size: 1                                   # Replica count for the tunnel deployment